Siege of Hubat

-The siege of Hubat was a military campaign carried out by Abu Bakr ibn Muhammad, sultan of Adal Sultanate, against the Hubat principality.
+The siege of Hubat was a military campaign carried out by Abu Bakr ibn Muhammad, Sultan of Adal Sultanate, against the Hubat principality.

-The siege lasted more than a week in which Hubat leader Garad Umar Din would lose his life, resulting in a victory for Sultan Abu Bakr.
-However according to sixteenth century Adal writer Arab Faqīh, the future leader of Adal, Ahmad ibn Ibrahim al-Ghazi evaded capture.
+The siege lasted more than a week in which Hubat leader Garad Umar Din would lose his life, resulting in a victory for the reigning Sultan Abu Bakr ibn Muhammad.
+However, according to sixteenth century Adal writer Arab Faqīh, the future leader of Adal, Ahmad ibn Ibrahim al-Ghazi evaded capture.